CommunityToolkit/WindowsCommunityToolkit/readme.md

 | Microsoft.Toolkit.Uwp.DeveloperTools | XAML user controls and services to help developer building their app |

 ## <a name="supported"></a> Features
 The [Features list](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs/blob/master/docs/toc.md#controls) refers to all the currently available features that can be found in the Windows Community Toolkit.
-Most features should work with the April 2018 Update SDK 17134 and above; however, refer to specific documentation on each feature for more information.
+Most features should work with the October 2018 Update (1809) SDK 17763 and above; however, refer to specific documentation on each feature for more information.

 ## Feedback and Requests
 Please use [GitHub Issues](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues) for bug reports and feature requests.